huamanoid/LeetCode/leetcode/662. Maximum Width of Binary Tree/README.md

 // Space: O(N)
 class Solution {
 public:
+// replace int with unsigned long long to handle overflow
+// since the indices grows exponentially, and can cause overflow for slim and tall trees

     int dfs(TreeNode* root, int idx, int level, vector<int> &left){ //passing left by reference otherwise for each subtree there would be a left vector seperately which wont have the left most node inserted and it will insert again the leftmost node of current subtree if(!root)
             return 0;